 There are many different journal metrics in existence which, amongst other things, are used to compare the prestige and influence of journals.
 The natural sciences tend to use Journal Impact Factor, which can be found in Journal Citation reports, while for humanities and social sciences it is Scimago Journal Rank (which builds on citations from Scopus) that is most commonly used.
-In the Danish research context, authority lists from the Danish bibliometric research indicator, BFI, are often used.

 The Research Support Office helps you as a researcher to find relevant funding opportunities, prepare applications and manage complex EU projects.
 Please be aware that the funding bodies often require that research publications be made available as Open Access.

 Publishing via Open Access (OA) journals, or publishing in traditional journals with subsequent parallel publishing, can help you to make your academic publications available online and thus more visible.
 When you are considering OA journals, be aware that there exist some dubious, predatory publishers and predatory journals in which it might not be advisable to be published.

 When publishing Please be aware of the kind of agreement you are entering into with a publisher.
 This can affect what you are allowed to do with your publications later on.
 However, after the transfer of your rights, you can often ask the publisher for permission to use your work in other contexts.